manuelmort/PANDAS/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your-email@example.com].
+For questions or issues, please open an issue on GitHub or contact [mmorteo@bu.edu].

 ## Acknowledgments